alttch/busrt/docs/rpc_protocol.rst

 Error codes
 -----------

-The standard codes are sent as i16, in the format "-32000 - ELBUS_ERROR_CODE".
+The standard codes are sent as i16, in the format "-32000 - BUS_ERROR_CODE".